-How the Competition will run this Season:
+How the rest of the Competition will run this Season:

-1. Future Rounds: entries restricted to one Print and one DPI
+Entries restricted to one Print and one DPI

-In response to the growing number of submissions in both Print and DPI categories over recent Competition seasons, and concerns raised by our guest judges, we have decided to reduce the number of entries in each future round of the Competition to one Print image and one DPI image.
+In response to the growing number of submissions in both Print and DPI categories over recent Competition seasons, and concerns raised by our guest judges, we have decided to reduce the number of entries in each round of the Competition to one Print image and one DPI image.

 This will enable the judge to give appropriate consideration to each image and also ensure that we do not overrun our scheduled meeting times.